-ING applies this principle.
+ING Bank applies this principle.
 Ernst & Young, ING's external auditor, issues a management letter and audit report annually, and review letters quarterly to the Management Board Banking Bank and the Supervisory Board, which may include relevant findings relating to governance, risk management and control.
 CAS Bank monitors that the external auditor adheres to these responsibilities.

-The internal auditor shall take the initiative in arranging talks with De Nederlandsche Bank and the external auditor at least once a year to discuss each other's risk analysis and findings and each other's audit plan at an early stage.
+5.6 The internal auditor shall take the initiative in arranging talks with De Nederlandsche Bank and the external auditor at least once a year to discuss each other's risk analysis and findings and each other's audit plan at an early stage.

-ING applies this principle.
-ING's internal auditor operates in accordance with this principle.
-Upon initiative of CAS Bank a risk assessment meeting with the external auditor and De Nederlandsche Bank takes place annually in accordance with the new 'tripartite design' of De Nederlandsche Bank as of 2010.
+ING Bank applies this principle.
+CAS Bank organises a risk assessment meeting with the external auditor and De Nederlandsche Bank on an annual basis.